GodsendDigital/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/TklQRm6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/9G7B5Iq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 To continue setting up osTicket, I have to instal HediSQL to finish the process.
 HediSQL is a database for clients.
 A new connection is going to be created.
 Username is root.
 After it is install make a new database and name it osTicket.
 Then I continue to make an admin account with osTicket and add the database.
-Hit create and osTicket is ready to go
+Hit create and osTicket is ready to go.
 </p>
 <br />